zpainter/iassist/content/about/general-assembly-minutes-1993.md

 The dates of the 1994 conference are May 3 through 6, 1994.
 On the Tuesday, workshops will be held at University of California, Berkeley.
-The remainder of the conference will be located at the Sheraton Hotel at Fisherman\'s Wharf.
+The remainder of the conference will be located at the Sheraton Hotel at Fisherman's Wharf.
 A meeting to plan the 1994 conference will be held June 18, 1993, at University of California, Los Angeles.
 All are welcome.